 Blend all the ingredients together.
 If you use fresh mango and find the mixture somewhat stringy pour through a sieve and serve.

-Storing your hand blender not a problem.
+Storing your hand blender is not a problem.
 It's small enough to tuck easily away and out of sight.
-Just be sure to make sure it's located where it won't gather dust!
+Just make sure it's located where it won't gather dust!